mesocentre-mcia/ansible-collection-irods/roles/irods/README.md

 iRODS
 =========

-Installs and configures iRODS service on RHEL/CentOS servers.
+Installs and configures iRODS service on RHEL/CentOS or Ubuntu (18.04 bionic) servers.
 Catalog database is installed with PostgreSQL backend.

 Requirements
 ------------